 Nobody loved people more than Jesus.
 Nobody was less controlled by people than Jesus.
-He found and lived in the perfect relational sweet spot of, “I love you, but I will not be controlled by you.”
+He found and lived in the perfect relational sweet spot of, “I love you, but you will not control me.”
+How about you?

-The most effective parents, pastors, small group leaders, and other caregivers are those who can love well, while not being weighted down by the problems of those who are receiving their care.
+The most discerning parents, pastors, small group leaders, and other caregivers are those who can love well, while not being weighed down by the problems of those who are receiving their care.

 Are any of these things recurring patterns in your life?
 All of us have dropped the ball to some degree.
 We’re not perfect.
-These things are only problems if they become patterns in our lives.
+But it’s vital for you to know that these things are only problems if they become patterns in your life.

-There is a way for us to cast our anxieties on the LORD (1 Peter 5:6-11).
-Because we all are called to go and make disciples (Matthew 28:19-20) we can be fully assured the Father has provided the grace we need to do the heavy lifting of soul care (Romans 15:14).
+And the good news is that there is a way for us to cast our anxieties on the Lord (1 Peter 5:6-11).
+Because we all are called to go and make disciples (Matthew 28:19-20) we can rest in the assurance that the Father has provided the grace we need to do the heavy lifting of soul care (Romans 15:14).